leocjj/holbertonschool-zero_day/README.md

-This project is about configuring vagrant to use an Ubuntu virtual machinge on my pc at Holberton School.
+This projects are about configuring vagrant to use an Ubuntu virtual machinge on my pc at Holberton School, to review common shorcuts for Emacs, Vi and Git

 The online repository is: [https://github.com/leocjj/holbertonschool-zero_day]